xAlpharax/chaotic-attractors/README.md

 ## Usage

-To compile and execute the program do:
+To compile and execute the program:

 ```bash
 ./run.sh